sid120/Internship-Portal/README.md

-# Employee Management System Database
+# Internship Management System Database

-Hello There, It is a simple university project of database course.
+Hello There, It is a simple university project for a database course.
 I have made a simple UI and basic SQL commands to make this project.
-Created with help of YouTube, Google, GitHub, Stack Overflow, free templates on the internet and so on.
+Created with the help of YouTube, Google, GitHub, Stack Overflow, free templates on the internet, and so on.

 ## This site features:
 ### Admin Panel:
-* Different Login system for Admin and Employees.
+* Different Login systems for Admin and Employees.
-* Admin can add new employees, Assign individual Porjects, Check Salary, Check Staus of projects, Mark the projects.
+* Admin can add new employees, Assign individual Projects, Check Salary, Check the Status of projects, and Mark the projects.
 * Leaderboard gets updated upon providing the marks.
-* According to the marks employees get bonus over the base salary.
+* According to the marks employees get a bonus over the base salary.

 ### User Panel:
-* Check the leaderboard, Due projects and salary.
+* Check the leaderboard, Due projects, and salary.
-* Can view own profile and update the basic infos.
+* Can view own profile and update the basic info.
 * Submit the project.
 * Apply for leave.

-## Languages used for this projects are:
+## Languages used for this project are:
 * HTML
 * CSS
 * Javascript
 * My SQL

-### ER Diagram and Relational Schema is also provided as PDF's.
+### ER Diagram and Relational Schema are also provided as PDFs.

 ## Istallation Guide:
 1. Clone the whole repository to your localhost folder.